Team-Chicago-Bulls/Main-Server/README.md

-# Main-Server
+# Main-Server SOAP
-control and management of requests
+Control and management of requests